 Services License (1)(3) Expiration

-$2G^{(3)}$ Nationwide 2022
+2G (4) Nationwide 2022

 Nationwide 2019 (2)

 3G Nationwide 2029

 4G/LTE (NGMS) Nationwide 2032

 Nationwide 2019 (2)

 - (1) Warid (now merged with Jazz) acquired a 15-year technology neutral license in 2004 for US\$291 million.
 US\$145.5 million was paid upfront with the remainder paid in ten equal annual installments starting with a four-year grace period, with the last payment made May 2018.
 The same 2G license was amended in December 2014 by the Pakistan Telecommunication Authority ("PTA") to allow Warid to provide 4G/LTE services in Pakistan.
-Additionally, the National Accountability Bureau is currently conducting an investigation into certain former PTA and other officials, and has requested information from Jazz concerning Warid's 2014 license amendment while the investigation is ongoing. - (2) The ex-Warid license renewal was due in May 2019.
-Pursuant to directions from the Islamabad High Court, the PTA issued a license renewal decision on July 22, 2019 requiring payment of US\$39.5 million per MHz for 900 MHz spectrum and US\$29.5 million per MHz for 1800 MHz spectrum, equating to an aggregate price of approximately US\$450 million (excluding advance tax of 10%).
+Additionally, the National Accountability Bureau is currently conducting an investigation into certain former PTA and other officials, and has requested information from Jazz concerning Warid's 2014 license amendment while the investigation is ongoing - (2) The ex-Warid license renewal was due in May 2019.
+Pursuant to directions from the Islamabad High Court, the PTA issued a license renewal decision on July 22, 2019 requiring payment of US\$40 million per MHz for 900 MHz spectrum and US\$29.5 million per MHz for 1800 MHz spectrum, equating to an aggregate price of approximately US\$450 million (excluding applicable taxes of approximately 13%).
 On August 17, 2019, Jazz appealed the PTA's order to the Islamabad High Court.
 On August 21, 2019, the Islamabad High Court suspended the PTA's order pending the outcome of the appeal and subject to Jazz making payment in the form of security (under protest) as per the options given in the PTA's order.
-In September 2019, Jazz deposited approximately US\$225 million in order to maintain its appeal in the Islamabad High Court regarding the PTA's underlying decision on the license renewal.
+In September 2019 and May 2020, Jazz deposited approximately US\$225 million and US\$58 million, respectively, in order to maintain its appeal in the Islamabad High Court regarding the PTA's underlying decision on the license renewal.
 There were no specific terms and conditions attached to the deposit.
-The deposit is recorded as a non-current financial assets in the statement of financial position.
-The next hearing date before the Islamabad High Court is April 9, 2020 - (3) In addition, PMCL and its subsidiaries have other licenses, including LDI, WLL, local loop licenses, licenses to provide non-voice communication services, and licenses to provide class VAS in Pakistan, AJK and Gilgit-Baltistan.
+The most recent hearing on this matter was concluded before the Islamabad High Court on March 1, 2021 and a judgment is now pending. - (3) In addition, PMCL and its subsidiaries have other licenses, including LDI, WLL, TTP, local loop licenses, licenses to provide non-voice communication services, and licenses to provide class VAS in Pakistan, AJK and Gilgit-Baltistan.
 The licensees must also pay annual fees (0.5%) to the PTA and make universal service fund contributions (1.5%) and/or research and development fund contributions (0.5%), as applicable, in a total amount equal to a percentage of the licensees' annual gross revenues (less certain allowed deductions) for such services. - (4) In 2007, PMCL renewed its 2G license for a further term of 15 years.
-As of December 31, 2019, PMCL had paid its outstanding balance of US\$14.5 million to the PTA for the renewal of its 2G license (paid on December 5, 2019).
+As of December 31, 2020, PMCL had paid its outstanding balance of US\$14.5 million to the PTA for the renewal of its 2G license (paid on December 5, 2019).
 This amount had been payable in yearly installments of US\$14.5 million, payable in December of each year, until December 2019.
 PMCL has two 15-year licenses for provision of cellular mobile 2G services in AJK and Gilgit-Baltistan.